Impeachment trial of Samuel Chase: Background

-Adoption of articles of impeachment
+Impeachment vote and adoption of articles of impeachment

-In early United States federal impeachments, it was practice to first pass a general impeachment resolution, and only afterwards adopt articles of impeachment outlining specific charges.
-This differs from modern United States federal impeachment practices, however.

-On March 13, 1804, a special committee was appointed to draw up article of impeachment against Chase.
+Chase was impeached by the House on March 12, 1804.
+The following day, a special committee was appointed to draw up article of impeachment against Chase.
 Appointed to the committee were Congressmen John Boyle, Joseph Clay, Peter Early, Joseph Hopper Nicholson, and John Randolph of Roanoke.
-Seven articles of impeachment were reported to the House on March 26, 1804, but were ordered to lie on the table and no action was taken on them before the congress entered a recess.
+Seven articles of impeachment were reported to the House by Randolph on March 26, 1804, but were ordered to lie on the table and no action was taken on them before the congress entered a recess.
 On November 6, 1804, the articles were referred to a special committee consisting of Congressmen Joseph Clay, Peter Early, and John Randolph of Roanoke, and John Rhea.
 On November 30, 1804, at the end of impeachment inquiry activities, Congressman Randolph reported eight articles of impeachment to the House.
 On December 4, 1804, the House of Representatives held votes to adopt the eight articles of impeachment.
 All the counts involved Chase's work as a trial judge in lower circuit courts.
 In that day, Supreme Court justices had the added duty of individually serving on circuit courts.
 The Supreme Court's justices would only spend a small fraction of their time meeting together as appellate judges in Washington, D.C.
-The bulk of their time was spend acting as circuit judges in separate geographic areas of the United States.
+The bulk of their time was spent acting as circuit judges in separate geographic areas of the United States.
 In this role they would serve in tandem with a federal district judge permanently assigned to that area's court.
 The Supreme Court's judges were not fond of the arrangement that saw them tasked with these circuit court duties.
 The heart of the allegations made against Chase was that political bias had led Chase to treat defendants and their counsel in a blatantly unfair manner.
 Despite the Democratic–Republican theory that impeachment did not require a criminal act, many of the articles focused on acts that were dubiously alleged to be criminal.
 It is unclear the exact reason that these charges were included among the articles of impeachment, but one theory is that John Randolph of Roanoke was interested in proving criminality on Chase's part, regardless of his own theory of impeachment not requiring criminality.

-The order of the articles of impeachment placed the offending events in chronological order.